latusikl/PhotoCatalog/README.md

 Name | Description
 --- | ---
 start-dev | Runs program in development mode.
-Both Angular and Electron parts are automatically recompiled when saving changes. start-prof | Runs program using production specification. build-prod | Compiles whole application and creates executable file for used operation system. install-wsl | Allows to install npm dependencies when using WSL on Windows.
+Both Angular and Electron parts are automatically recompiled when saving changes. start-prod | Runs program using production specification. build-prod | Compiles whole application and creates executable file for used operation system. install-wsl | Allows to install npm dependencies when using WSL on Windows.